Mike Moustakas: Personal life

 The son of Connie and Mike Moustakas, a former college football player for UCLA, Mike was born in Los Angeles on September 11, 1988, and grew up in the Los Angeles area.
 He is of Greek descent, as his grandfather was born in Greece, and he flew a Greek flag above his locker in the Royals' clubhouse.
 He is the nephew of author, MLB player and former New York Mets hitting coach Tom Robson, who gave Moustakas hitting tips growing up.
 Moustakas' mother died in 2015 after a long illness.

 When not playing baseball Moustakas enjoys golf and fishing.
 Asked by USA Today what career he would enjoy other than baseball, Moustakas expressed an interest in being a firefighter.

-Moustakas and his wife, Stephanie, have been married since 2014, and they have two daughters and a son.
+Moustakas and his wife, Stephanie, have been married since 2014, and they have three daughters and a son.
 They also have an Australian shepherd named Gus.
 They reside in Malibu, California during the offseason.